-Q. I am wondering about the unequally yoked issue.
-I don’t understand the principle of an unrighteous being made righteous because they happen to be married to a believer when they themselves are not a believer.
-Is the issue of being unequally yoked only for those that have not yet married?
-Does the unrighteous being made righteous mean that the believer may somehow “cover” or stand in the gap of their non believing spouse?
+I am wondering about the unequally yoked issue.
+I don’t understand the principle of an unrighteous person being made righteous because they happen to be married to a believer when they themselves are not a believer.
+Does the unrighteous one being made righteous mean that the believer may somehow “cover” their non believing spouse?
 What if there are children involved and what is the right thing according to God when the unbelieving spouse begins to teach their views against God to the children?
-I don’t understand and would appreciate your insight.
-You are such a blessing to so many of us.

-A. If you’re referring to the passage in 2 Cor.
-6:14-18, Paul was explaining that the the world view of the Christian and the world view of the unbeliever are so different that they can’t be mixed.
-They’re like oil and water, and the admonition applies to all close relationships, of which marriage is only one.
+Paul’s comments on being unequally yoked appear in 2 Cor.
+6:14-18 where he explained that the world view of a believer and the world view of an unbeliever are so different that they can’t be mixed.
+They’re like oil and water, and will eventually become a source of contention in a relationship.
+His admonition applies to all close relationships, of which marriage is only one.